lucydot/lucydot.github.io/content/blog/teaching.md

 +++

 I am a qualified teacher and hold a Post-Graduate Certificate in Education (PGCE) with a specialism in mathematics.
 Although most of my time and focus is now upon research, I've kept up my teaching practice via the Software Carpentry organisation.
-With the support of other volunteer instructors around the world, I teach basic programming skills (version control using git, bash shell scripting and python) to researchers at Imperial College London and beyond.
+With support from other volunteer instructors around the world, I teach basic programming skills (version control using git, bash shell scripting and python) to researchers at Imperial College London and beyond.
 If you are looking for someone to deliver a Software Carpentry lesson at your institution and think I may be able to help, please [get in contact](https://lucydot.github.io/blog/about/).

 The Carpentries: [https://carpentries.org/](https://carpentries.org/) </br>
 <font size="-2">